Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 Updating billing information

-3. Scroll down to enter your billing details in the credit card information section.
+3. Scroll to the credit card information section and enter your billing details:

-• Credit card type: Enom accepts American Express, Discover, Mastercard, and VISA.
+• Credit card type: American Express, Discover, MasterCard, or Visa.

-• Cardholder's name: Enom requires the full name as it appears on the card.
+• Cardholder's name: The full name as it appears on the card.

-• Credit card number: The whole card number as it appears on the card.
+• Credit card number: The full card number as it appears on the card.

 • Expiration date: The expiration date as it appears on the card.

-• The CVV2 number will not be displayed after the changes have been accepted.
+• CVV2 number: Your card's verification number, required for security.
+The CVV2 number is not displayed after the changes are accepted.

-Note: This number is the four digits on the front for AMEX.
-It is the three digits on the back for all other cards.
+4. Note: The CVV2 number is the four digits on the front for American Express, or the three digits on the back for all other cards.

-4. Scroll down to the billing address section and provide the complete and accurate billing address for the card entered in the credit card information section.
+5. Scroll to the billing address section and provide the complete, accurate billing address for the card entered above.

 3. Select Transactions from the report type drop-down menu.